munakaghamelu/running_website/README.md

 Instructions:

 1. Ensure NodeJS is configured properly on your device
+2. open terminal
+3. run `npm install` to install react and needed packages
-2. run `npm start` on terminal
+4. run `npm start` to start web app
-3. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+5. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.